intelie/gitbook-platform/articles/creating-a-pipe.md

 # Creating a pipe

-This article shows how to implement the `Swinging Door` dynamic compression algorithm as a `pipe` on top of Pipes, using Intelie Live API.
+This article shows how to implement the `Swinging Door` dynamic compression algorithm as a `pipe` on top of Pipes, using INTELIE Live API.

 ```java
 @Export("@compress.swingingDoor")